Growing microgreens is an easy, and affordable, way to have fresh greens year-round.

 At this point, microgreens need light to grow.
 They don’t need as much light as a mature plant, and a windowsill is usually enough, even a north-facing window.

-The ideal germination temperature is 55-75, so the average house is fine without a heating pad.
+The ideal germination temperature is 55-75, so the average house is fine without a plant heat mat, at least for most varieties.
+Basil is an exception, and really needs higher temperatures for germination.

 Strong sun can burn leaves, and hot temperatures can cause them to wilt, so keep them away from wood stoves or radiators or very bright windows.
 My seeds sat on my kitchen table with a west-facing window.